COALITION | COALICIÓN

 Javier’s experience in outreach, community organizing, and coalition-building initially began as a fellow at the Illinois Coalition for Immigrant and Refugee Rights (ICIRR) where he worked on non-partisan Get-Out-The-Vote efforts in immigrant communities.

 A Chicagoland native, Javier graduated with honors from DePaul University where he received his BA in Intercultural Communications, concentrating on Latino Media.
-He has extensive experience utilizing Critical Race Theory and Community Psychology frameworks throughout his educational and professional career and is certified in Psychological First Aid and Conflict Management and Resolution.
+He has extensive experience utilizing Community Psychology frameworks throughout his educational and professional career and is certified in Psychological First Aid and Conflict Management and Resolution.